 "My father was also an engineer," says Rob.
 "He had a lathe, so we were always building bits and pieces.
 For example, on my 16th birthday I got given a 1930 AJS motorcycle in the form of two tea chests full of parts and I had to figure all that out."

-By the late 1990s Marshall was ready to move on however, and pursuing a career in motor sport he eventually secured a role at a Benetton F1 team in transition following its Michael Schumacher-led heyday.
+By the late 1990s Marshall was ready to move on however, and pursuing a career in motor sport, he eventually secured a role at a Benetton F1 team in transition following its Michael Schumacher-led heyday.
+It was a move he would not regret as he instantly became entranced by F1’s incredible ability to innovate at speed.

-"Formula One is a constantly moving target," he concludes.
+"Formula One is a constantly moving target," he says emphatically.
 "Nothing is ever good enough.
-Even if you are winning the championship by a country mile your car is still not good enough.
 There is no ceiling to what you can do.
 There is always a way of making the car better."